CasCodes/Kiyo/README.md

 ![kiyo](https://user-images.githubusercontent.com/64489325/183253130-321889be-b813-4113-878b-c267114019de.gif)

+### How it works
+The extensions reads the text you've highlighted and sends it to a REST API (Build with API Gateway).
+This invokes a serverless Lambda function which itself invokes a machine learning endpoint deployed on sagemaker.
+There the summarization is predicted and the result gets send back to your browser.

-If you want to learn more about how it works, have a look at my [blog post]()
+If you want to learn more, have a look at my [blog post]()